 In making preparations for establishing Greenhills, the founders thought a great deal about what the school should offer and to whom it should be offered.
 From the beginning Greenhills School was committed to attracting the best qualified students from the widest range of backgrounds—social, economic, geographic, religious, and racial.
-The founders wanted to ensure a strong financial aid program at the school that would enable those who might not otherwise be able to afford a Greenhills education the opportunity to enroll.
+The founders wanted to ensure a strong tuition assistance program at the school that would enable those who might not otherwise be able to afford a Greenhills education the opportunity to enroll.
 Their goal was to create an environment in which everyone would enrich and be enriched by this special school.

 In their proposal to the State Board of Education regarding “the establishment of Greenhills School,” the founding families and board members wrote of the basic purpose of the school: